Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Besov Spaces and Paracontrolled Calculus

-where the last inequality follows by applying Proposition~\ref{prop:Schauder} first and part 1 of Corollary \ref{cor} then.
+where the last inequality follows by applying Proposition~\ref{prop:Schauder} first and the previous result then.
 In order to conclude, let us take a better look at the integral appearing on the right hand side of the previous.
 If $\delta>\gamma$ we have